Helping clients navigate their family building journey

-In addition to second parent adoptions, Jennifer is one of the leading adoption attorneys in Maryland and the District of Columbia for clients seeking private adoptions.
-Jennifer delivers high quality legal services for a reasonable cost - her fees for uncontested second parent adoptions are usually capped and are competitively lower than her colleagues in bigger law firms.
-Jennifer, being among the first attorneys to handle second parent adoptions, has a streamlined her process and provides direct client contact and regular communication to ensure proper and complete adoption filings.
+Jennifer is one of the leading adoption attorneys in Maryland and the District of Columbia for clients seeking private adoptions.
+Jennifer delivers high quality legal services for a reasonable cost.
+Jennifer has a streamlined process and provides direct client contact and regular communication to ensure proper and complete adoption filings.
 When the adoption is uncontested (all legal/genetic parents consenting or anonymous donors) the process is paperwork and rule driven.
-Jennifer has over twelve years of handling these cases.
+Jennifer has handled adoptions her entire career.
 Today she teaches other lawyers how to handle second parent adoptions and welcomes the chance to advise any gay or lesbian family on how to secure legal protections for their family.

 Jennifer has extensive experience in finalizing adoptions for the LGBT community in Maryland and the District of Columbia.
 If a birth family is placing their child with a LGBT family, she will work with the LGBT family to create an adoption plan with the birth family so that the adoptive parents may bring the child home directly from the hospital.
 She handles every aspect of the adoption from the adoption plan, ICPC processing and finalization.